-As far as watering goes, we suggest that you rinse your little guy under running water once a week.
+As far as watering goes, we suggest that you water your little guy once a week.
+The best way to do this is completely submerge him upside down in water and let him soak for 45 minutes.
 Be sure to be extra careful if he is blooming!
 Shake him off when he’s done to remove any excess water and then let him air dry for four hours before putting him back in his home.
 If you see that his leaves are softer and lighter than usual or that the leaves become wrinkled or rolled, this is a sign that he is thirsty so give him some water.

 Tillys can actually survive in temperatures between thirty four and one hundred and ten degrees Fahrenheit.
 However, these creatures will do best in warm conditions, ranging from fifty to ninety degrees Fahrenheit.